-Rename a layer or a group by clicking on its name twice, using with the context menu ("Rename" entry), or by changing the name field in the Inspector.
+Rename a layer or a group by clicking its name twice, using the context menu (Rename entry), or by changing the name field in the Inspector.

-Select multiple layers/groups and to change visibility/lock/color state for all the selected items.
+Select multiple layers or groups to change visibility/lock/color state for all the selected items.

 Using the Search Field to select and filter objects

-The search field allows the user to search for objects with name match, attribute match (name and value).
+The search field allows the user to search for objects with name match and attribute match (name and value).
 The result of the search is automatically selected and framed in the Viewport.
 The result of the search action is displayed in the status bar.

-In the search field on the top of the scene window you can type a wildcard expression (e.g. "Lot*") to select matching objects.
+In the search field on the top of the scene window, you can type a wildcard expression (for example, "Lot*") to select matching objects.